 The next setting in the Options bar to consider is the Flow slider.
 This slider determines the speed at which the paint flows from the brush.
 This slider allows you to paint faded brush strokes and increase the intensity by brushing over a spot multiple times.
 Adjusting the Flow lets you add elements to your images, such as light and shadows.

 To demonstrate the flow of a brush, I select the Hard Round Brush preset and set the flow to 100%.
 When I draw a straight line, the color is bold.
 Then, I reduce the Flow to 10% and draw a diagonal and another straight line.

 You can see how the lines are much lighter than the initial line.
 More importantly, even though I didn’t let go of the mouse while creating the lines, the color darkened where the lines overlapped.

-Now, you may be wondering how this setting is practical.
+The darkening of the lines when they overlap mimics when you use a paintbrush on a piece of paper, which is the key difference from the Opacity setting.

 There are many uses when adjusting the flow; one is adding subtle highlights and shadows to an image.
 By adding a blank layer over your photo and changing the Blend Mode to Soft Light, you can use black and white to paint highlights and shadows over the image.

 5. Opacity